Library Ties

 When do you start?

-September 3rd, 2008 Comments Off
+September 3rd, 2008 Comments Off on When do you start?

 Recently there was a post on LM_Net asking about when you started checking out books to students.
 My answer always is the library is open on the first day of school.
 Sometimes it takes us a couple of days to get the library cards made and most teachers aren’t ready to schedule a library orientation [...]